The IRS really needs to catch up with how kind you all are.

 Moving on - branded marketing materials that you gift clients do not fall in the $25 gift rule.
-Anything that has your company name or logo printed on it and are one of many identical items that you give away on a regular basis are not considered gifts, they are marketing/advertising expenses.
+Anything that has your company name or logo printed on it and is one of many identical items that you give away regularly are not considered gifts, they are marketing/advertising expenses.

 Be sure to take all of this into consideration as you're planning to spoil your clients.
 Spend the extra money you would have spent on gifts making your services invaluable to them and creating a wonderful client experience.

 Want to manage your money with confidence so you can focus on growing your business (and income)?

 The more self-education you do throughout the year, the more confident (and less stressed) you’ll be at tax time.
 If you want to feel great about your financial skills, learn to navigate QuickBooks like a pro, and pay your taxes without the end-of-year panic, check out my resource QuickBooks for Entrepreneurs!